Auditor: Washington state unemployment system ‘wholly unprepared’ for fraud; one agency employee under criminal investigation

 While most of last spring’s fraud has been tied to foreign cybercriminals, one state employee is under criminal investigation for “potential misappropriation” of an undisclosed amount of unemployment benefits, according to the state Auditor’s Office.

-The auditor also said the state Employment Security Department may have understated the state’s total loss due to fraud, which could be as high as $1.1 billion.
-ESD said that claim “represents a gross mischaracterization of possible fraud loss.”
+The Auditor also said the state Employment Security Department’s (ESD) may have understated the total losses due to fraud, which the audit suggested could run as high as $1.1 billion once all claims flagged for investigation are reviewed.
+But in a statement Tuesday, the ESD sharply disputed that finding as “a gross mischaracterization of possible fraud loss.”

 A pair of Auditor reports released Tuesday provides the most detailed account yet of the ESD’s struggles to ferret out fraud while trying to process an unprecedented surge in unemployment claims during the COVID-19 pandemic.